slobodanarod/Teknosa-Product-Detail-To-Excel/README.md

-# teknosaProduct
+# Data to excel with bs4

-get teknosaproduct data with bs4 and write xlsx excel file
+Get Teknosa product data with bs4 and write xlsx excel file